-'''

-summary( mt )$deviance

-'''
+summary(mt)\$deviance

 9. The dataset also has a variable up, which indicates whether the observation comes from an upper or lower triangle.
-Try to tabulate it against P5-A5-C5.
+Try to tabulate this variable against P5-A5-C5.

-'''

-table( up, P5-A5-S5 )

-up 0

-110

-1 110

-'''
+table(up, P5-A5-C5)

 10. Fit an age-period cohort model separately for the subset of the dataset from the upper triangles and from the lowere triangles.
 What is the residual deviance from each of these models and what is the sum of these.
 Compare to the model using the proper midpoints as factor levels.